microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/targetresourcepolicy.md

 # targetResourcePolicy resource type
 Indicates the policy that was impacted by the audit activity.
+Derived from the [targetResource](targetresource.md) resource.